Rice Stuffed Peppers

 - Preheat the oven to 400 degrees F. Spray a 9 X 13 inch baking dish with nonstick cooking spray.
 Cut the bell peppers in half from top to bottom.
 Remove the seeds and lay them in the baking dish, cut side up.

 - Place a medium stock pot over medium heat.
-Add the butter, onions and garlic.
+Add the butter, onions, and garlic.
 Sauté the onions for 2-3 minutes.
-Then stir in the rice, 3 cups broth, Old El Paso Green Chiles, salt, and smoked paprika.
+Then stir in the rice, 3 cups broth, green chiles, salt, and smoked paprika.
 Cover the pot and bring to a boil.
 Allow the rice to cook for 15-20 minutes covered, until steam holes are evident on the surface and the broth has absorbed.

-- Stir the small broccoli florets, low fat cream cheese, 1 1/2 cups shredded cheddar, and remaining 1/2 cup broth into the rice.
+- Stir the small broccoli florets, cream cheese, 1 1/2 cups shredded cheddar, and remaining 1/2 cup broth into the rice.
 Stir until the cream cheese melts into the mixture.

 - Spoon the rice mixture into the bell peppers.
 Bake for 15 minutes.
 Then top the peppers with the remaining shredded cheddar and place back in the oven for 5 minutes.
 Serve warm.